krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/4-Perform-data-calculations.md

 Dropping a temporary table is different from deleting a temporary table as dropping not only removes the information contained in the rows, but also the table variables (columns).
 Deleting a temporary table removes the rows, but not the columns.

 :warning: BigQuery uses CREATE TEMP TABLE instead of CREATE TABLE, but the general syntax is the same.

 ---

+## Activity: Create temporary tables

+The purpose of this activity is to use temporary tables to store subsets of data for a certain period of time to enable me to run calculations in temporary tables without making modifications to the primary tables in the database.
+My analysis of the activity can be viewed [here](/activities/sql/c05m04-temporary-table/c05m04-temporary-table-activity.ipynb).

+---